josiahdavis/josiahdavis.github.io/work/energy.md

 ---
 ![Josiah](../../public/electricity_big_1.png)

-A large utilities provider wanted to conduct weather-based forecasting for residential customers electricity and gas consumption.
-Weather-based energy forecasting is of interest to utilities providers for many reasons.
-It can be used for company planning and resource allocation, measurement and evaluation of energy efficiency measures, and customer care and outreach.
+A large utilities provider wanted to conduct weather-based forecasting for individual residential customers' electricity and gas consumption.
+This tool was motivated by the following applications:

+* Company planning and resource allocation
+* Measurement and evaluation of energy efficiency measures
+* Customer care and outreach

-As the lead data scientist on the project, I contributed several ideas that I iteratively tested and refined, combining techniques from classical forecasting, machine learning, and modern portfolio management theory.
+As the lead data scientist on the project, I contributed several ideas that I iteratively tested and refined, combining techniques from classical forecasting, machine learning, and modern portfolio theory.

 * **Individual schedule-effect:** Customer-specific index that that identified their daily and hour schedule and adjusted their time-series
 * **Supervised segmentation:** I used classification and regression trees based off of demographic data and typical utility utilization to put customers into segments